How to get out of debt: 3 strategies that work

 If you’re struggling to keep up with your bills, you’re not alone.
-According to the Federal Reserve Bank of New York, household debt in the U.S. increased by $155 billion in the first quarter of 2020.
-And that number is expected to climb as the COVID-19 pandemic wears on.
+Average American credit card debt was $5,221 in fall of 2021.
+According to the Federal Reserve Bank of New York, household debt in the U.S. increased by $266 billion in the first quarter of 2022.

 So you might be wondering: How can I pay off my debt?
 Thankfully, there’s more than one way to do it.
 Read on to learn about the different ways to pay off debt so you can pick the strategies that might work best for you.

 - Tracking monthly expenses and building a budget can help you determine how a debt repayment plan might fit into your financial situation.

 - If you’re worried about not having enough money to pay off debt, it could be helpful to discuss your situation with a financial professional.

 - The debt snowball method, debt avalanche method and debt consolidation method are three methods for getting out of debt.